 It might be tempting to measure the door you already have in place.
 After all, if that fits, then surely your new one will, too?

-Before you get started, you’ll need a tape measure.
+Before you get started, you’ll need some materials:

-Step 1: Measuring the height of a door
+Step 1: Measure the height of a door

 When making these measurements, be sure to account for the height of the carpet, doormats or any other obstacles.
 That way you’ll be sure that the door can swing freely.